LazyZhu/lua-resty-ssdb/README.md

     local res, err = db:get("key")

+Or, the "set" method with two arguments like this:

+    local res, err = db:set("key", "value")

-Similarly, the "SCAN" ssdb command accepts three arguments, then you should call the "scan" method like this:
+And, the "SCAN" ssdb command accepts three arguments, then you should call the "scan" method like this:

     local res, err = db:scan("0", "z", "8")